-For 21 years straight, Barnes-Jewish Hospital and Washington University School of Medicine have ranked among the best hospitals in America by U.S. News & World Report, including a top ranking in the “2013-14 Best Hospitals” issue.
+For 23 years straight, Barnes-Jewish Hospital and Washington University School of Medicine have ranked among the best hospitals in America by U.S. News & World Report, including a top ranking in the 2015 Best Hospitals issue.
 To date, Barnes-Jewish is the only hospital in St. Louis or the state of Missouri to be recognized as one of America’s best hospitals by U.S. News & World Report.

-Recognized in 15 of a possible 16 medical specialties in the 2013-14 U.S. News rankings, Barnes-Jewish ranked in the top-15 for nine specialties, including gynecology, neurology and neurosurgery, urology, and nephrology (kidney disease).
+Recognized in 14 of a possible 16 medical specialties in the 2015 U.S. News rankings, Barnes-Jewish ranked in the top 20 for 14 specialties, including diabetes & endocrinology; ear, nose & throat; gynecology, cardiology & heart surgery, neurology & neurosurgery, pulmonology, ophthalmology, urology, and nephrology (kidney disease).

 Behind the Best Hospitals Numbers

 Consumers look to the U.S. News & World Report rankings to help them find the best hospital care available when they are facing critical medical conditions and complicated procedures.

 Learn more about what the rankings mean and how they are determined at http://health.usnews.com/best-hospitals.

 In addition to being the best hospital in St. Louis and the only hospital ranked by U.S. News in Missouri, Barnes-Jewish Hospital is the recipient of additional awards and designations.

 The highest honor for excellence in nursing.
 Barnes-Jewish, the first adult hospital in Missouri to receive the designation, was initially recognized in 2003 and redesignated in 2008 and 2013.